 \begin{defn} If $\cA$ is an ordinary category then \begin{itemize} \item a \textbf{diagram of spaces} is just a functor $\cA \to \Space$ \item a \textbf{homotopy commutative diagram of spaces} is a functor $\cA \to \hSpace$ \end{itemize} \end{defn}

 Thus, the $G$-space $X$ defines a diagram $X \colon \cat{B}G \to \Space$ while the ``up-to-homotopy'' $G$-space $Y$ defines a homotopy commutative diagram $Y \colon \cat{B}G \to \hSpace$.
-This terminology suggests a related question: is every ``up-to-homotopy'' $G$-space realized by a homotopy equivalent $G$-space?
-Or more generally, when does a homotopy commutative diagram $F \colon \cA \to \hSpace$ admit a \textbf{realization}, i.e., a diagram $F' \colon \cA \to \Space$ together with homotopy equivalences $Fa \simeq F'a$ that define a natural transformation\footnote{See Definition \ref{defn:nat-trans}.} in $\hSpace$.
+This terminology suggests a related question: can every ``up-to-homotopy'' $G$-space be rectified to a homotopy equivalent $G$-space?
+Or more generally, when does a homotopy commutative diagram $F \colon \cA \to \hSpace$ admit a \textbf{rectification}, i.e., a strictly-commutative diagram $F' \colon \cA \to \Space$ together with homotopy equivalences $Fa \simeq F'a$ that define a natural transformation\footnote{See Definition \ref{defn:nat-trans}.} in $\hSpace$?

-\begin{thm}[{\cite[2.5]{DKS-homotopy}}] A homotopy commutative diagram has a realization if and only if it may be lifted to a homotopy coherent diagram.
-Moreover, equivalence classes of realizations correspond bijectively with equivalences classes of homotopy coherent diagrams. \end{thm} \begin{proof} This result is proven as a corollary of \cite[2.4]{DKS-homotopy} which demonstrates that appropriately defined spaces of homotopy coherent diagrams and realizations (defined slightly differently than above) are weak homotopy equivalent. \end{proof}
+\begin{thm}[{\cite[2.5]{DKS-homotopy}}] A homotopy commutative diagram has a rectification if and only if it may be lifted to a homotopy coherent diagram.
+Moreover, equivalence classes of rectifications correspond bijectively with equivalences classes of homotopy coherent diagrams. \end{thm} \begin{proof} This result is proven as a corollary of \cite[2.4]{DKS-homotopy} which demonstrates that appropriately defined spaces of homotopy coherent diagrams and rectifications (defined slightly differently than above) are weak homotopy equivalent. \end{proof}

-In particular, since the homotopy commutative $G$-space $Y$ is realized by the $G$-space $X$, it must underlie a homotopy coherent diagram of shape $\cat{B}G$.
+In particular, since the homotopy commutative $G$-space $Y$ is homotopy equivalent to the strict $G$-space $X$, it must underlie a homotopy coherent diagram of shape $\cat{B}G$.
 Our task is now to work out what exactly the phrase \emph{homotopy coherent diagram} means.

-\section{The shape of a homotopy coherent diagram}
+\subsection{The shape of a homotopy coherent diagram}

 To build intuition for the general notion of a homotopy coherent diagram, it is helpful to consider a special case.
-To that end, let denote the category whose objects are finite ordinals and with a morphism $j \to k$ if and only if $j \leq k$.
+To that end, let denote the category whose objects are finite ordinals and with a unique morphism $j \to k$ if and only if $j \leq k$.